HHK-ETH/findings-sheet/README.md

 - Check if different token decimals are possible and handled
 - Can contract end up requiring a 0 amount of ERC20 transfer which would revert for some ERC20
 - safeApprove allows only to approve from zero
+- Main tokens like weth or btc on xdai have a callback

 ### ERC721